Sum of Squares Submodularity: Details for Numerical Results

 \section{Details for Numerical Results}

 In this section, we provide additional details on the experimental set-up and numerical results for the experiments presented in Section \ref{sec:applications}.
 All experiments were executed on the ISyE High-Performance Computing cluster at Georgia Tech.
+We use Mosek \citep{mosek2024} as our solver, JuMP \citep{dunning2017jump}, and the SumOfSquares.jl library \citep{legat2020sumofsquares}.
+All code can be found \href{https://github.com/SOSSubmodularity/SOSSubmodularity_Revision}{here}.